What Does Rain Symbolize in the Bible?

 The Latter Rain

 The rain of spring falls in March and April.
-These latter rains (melqosh) serve to mature the planted grain.
+These latter rains (melqosh) serve to mature the planted grain and new grass.
 No rain usually falls after April until the early rains in October or November:

 • “He will give the rain for your land in its season, the early rain and the later rain, that you may gather in your grain and your wine and your oil” (Deuteronomy 11:14, ESV).